albertorestifo/jet-lag-hide-and-seek-server/priv/static/websocket_protocol.md

 wss://api.jetlag.example.com/ws/games/{gameId}?token={token}
 ```

 The token is provided in the response when creating or joining a game.
+Specifically:

+1. When creating a game, the response includes a `token` field that can be used by the game creator.
+2. When joining a game, the response includes a `token` field that can be used by the player who joined.

 ## Message Format